-Takeda began teaching his traditional family arts outside of the family in the late 19th century.
+He began teaching his traditional family arts outside of the family in the late 19th century.
 He learnt sword and spear arts from his father, Sokichi Takeda.
-He was also an uchi-deshi (live-in student) under the well-known swordsman Sakakibara Kenkichi.
+He was an uchi-deshi (live-in student) under the swordsman Sakakibara Kenkichi.

 Sokaku traveled extensively to preserve his family's traditions by spreading Daito-ryu throughout Japan.
 His third son, Tokimune Takeda, became the headmaster of the art following his death in 1943.

 Tokimune taught Daito-ryu Aikibudo, that included sword techniques of Ono-ha Itto-ryu and traditional techniques of Daito-ryu.
-He also created and awarded dan rankings.
+He also created dan rankings.